arpitk92/arpit92.github.io/_posts/2014-3-3-Hello-World.md

 It was Elina.
 As they kissed Elina poured the entire water back into Mar's mouth.
 It was their first and the last kiss.

-It is said that even today that Marauder roams his world in search of anything that can help him get a second kiss from his long lost love.
+It is said that Marauder has been roaming his world for centuries to get back his love.
+But that could happen ONLY IF HE COULD DIE...